Feeling stuck in old patterns?

 • identify how you respond to threat and what you perceive as threatening

-• understand what is really unsafe from what is not
+• understand what is really unsafe and what is not

 • incorporate self care practices in your daily routine